 You can use Postgres's synchronous replication with Patroni.
 Synchronous replication ensures consistency across a cluster by confirming that writes are written to a secondary before returning to the connecting client with a success.
-The cost of synchronous replication: reduced throughput on writes.
+The cost of synchronous replication: increased latency and reduced throughput on writes.
 This throughput will be entirely based on network performance.